rooch-network/rooch/frameworks/moveos-stdlib/doc/move_module.md

 Sort modules by dependency order and then verify.
 Return
-The first vector is the module ids of all the modules.
+The first vector is the module names of all the modules.
-The second vector is the module ids of the modules with init function.
+The second vector is the module names of the modules with init function.
 The third vector is the indices in input modules of each sorted modules.